jacobmswisher/Geospatial-Analysis-with-ArcGIS-Online/Sections/Part3.md

 ## Method 2: Extract Data with Spatial Relationships

-Extract data can also be used to extract features from an input feature class based on a spatial relationship defined via parameters.
+Extract data can also be used to extract features from an input feature class based on a spatial relationship defined defined through parameters.

 Extracting data through a spatial relationship uses the following workflow: